-Please withdraw from publication the rule [NAME OF REGULATORY ACTION and RELEVANT IDENTIFYING INFORMATION], which is currently [on public inspection and] scheduled to publish in the Federal Register on January [YY], 2017.
+Please withdraw from publication [NAME OF REGULATORY ACTION and RELEVANT IDENTIFYING INFORMATION (including agency docket number, and, for rules and proposed rules, RIN number)], which is currently [on public inspection and] scheduled to publish in the Federal Register on January [YY], 2025.

-This request is made in compliance with the White House Chief of Staff Memorandum titled Regulatory Freeze Pending Review, signed on January 20, 2017, by White House Chief of Staff Reince Priebus.
+This request made in compliance with the Presidential Memorandum titled Regulatory Freeze Pending Review, signed on January 20, 2025, by President Donald J. Trump.